necrose99/gentoo-docker-images/custom-alpine-builder/README.md

 in my use case Gentoo Varriants.. for now i've stuck here.

 WORKDIR /gentoo
-ie needing the epherial chroot of docker and or means of tweaking iso more to my liking woithout a hudge mess.  on system or lots of leftovers to clean out
+ie needing the epherial chroot of docker and or means of tweaking iso more to my liking woithout a hudge mess.  on system or lots of leftovers to clean out and or mounting Host:/packages to docker volume.
+if emerge cool-new-toy @ system epic fail......> /he's dead dead  Jim ,not fun so why not docker makes the best victim.. can run /bin/bash in docker shell do my building etc..

 IE https://www.pentoo.ch/isos/latest-iso-symlinks/

 add ios /sometemp